-a) Without prior written notice to or approval of DISTRICT, GRANTOR may construct or place four (4) signs not to exceed 32 square feet in size as trailhead or interpretive signs and/or to acknowledge participation of funding agencies for permitted uses on the Property.
+a) Without prior written notice to or approval of DISTRICT, GRANTOR may construct or place two (2) signs not to exceed 32 square feet in size to identify the Property from public roadways and/or to acknowledge participation of funding agencies for permitted uses on the Property.

-b) Without prior written notice to or approval of DISTRICT, GRANTOR may construct or place signs less than six (6) square feet in size to (i) mark the boundary of the Property; (ii) provide directional, interpretive and educational information; and (iii) set forth park and/or local area rules or regulations applicable to use of the park, provided that the size and number of such signs shall be limited to that which is reasonably necessary to accomplish the permitted uses herein, and further provided that such signs are sited and constructed in a manner that does not create a significant visual impact.
+b) Without prior written notice to or approval of DISTRICT, GRANTOR may construct or place signs no more than six (6) square feet in size to (i) mark the boundary of the Property; and (ii) provide directional, interpretive and educational information, provided that the size and number of such signs shall be limited to that which is reasonably necessary to accomplish the permitted uses herein, and further provided that such signs are sited and constructed in a manner that does not create a significant visual impact.